 Place Based Analysis Target Area Central Core, Stevenage Town Centre, SG1 Broadens scope for reducing the health disparities amongst residents in different parts of the borough.
 Possible collateral Positive effects effects in the target Acceleration of on-going regeneration of the town centre. area or wider Heathier lifestyles. spatial area Negative effects None identified.
-Adverse effects on None identified. protected groups Different impacts by An enhanced Council operated sports and leisure offer will increase the offer income group to those on low incomes and in high areas of deprivation subject to health disparities.
+Adverse effects on None identified. protected groups None identified.
+Different impacts by An enhanced Council operated sports and leisure offer will increase the offer income group to those on low incomes and in high areas of deprivation subject to health meome group disparities.
 Views of local HCC is highly supportive as their facilities for support to young people will be stakeholders upgraded.
 Alignment with Sport England - Shaping Our Future highlights a number of pertinent wider public policy statements in light of Covid 19.
 It states that sports and leisure activities and in the relevant facilities should do more to support wider initiatives and serve the area/s and the UK communities they reside in.
 A key feature is the aspiration for more integrated as a whole/s communities, whilst simultaneously supporting stronger economy.
 This project would support this by acting as a key community facility in the heart of a brighter town centre and combining an integrated children service offer embedded within better exercise and well-being facilities to address the challenges faced in the region.
 The strategy acknowledges the impact of place is a key factor on activity levels.
 The vision of the Healthy Stevenage Strategy is to reduce health and equalities and improve the health and well-being of Stevenage residents.
 Its mission is to help all residents to be happy and healthy for as long as possible by providing high-quality services in partnership with other local bodies that are accessible by all.
-Identified priorities are to enhance levels of physical activity improve mental Identified priorities are to enhance levels of physical activity, improve mental health and well-being, enhance older peoples' independence, to reduce obesity and smoking and to increase health promotion as informed by the Public Health outcomes framework and Stevenage health profile 2016.
-Trable freaking accomes mame work and steveninge health prome 2010.
+Identified priorities are to enhance levels of physical activity, improve mental health and well-being, enhance older peoples' independence, to reduce obesity and smoking and to increase health promotion as informed by the Public Health outcomes framework and Stevenage health profile 2016.
+Public Health outcomes framework and Stevenage Health profile 2010.
 A Healthier Future: Sustainable Transformation Partnership (STP) for Herts and West Essex (2016-2021) aims to improve the health well-being of the population, improve the quality of service provided and provide efficient and affordable care.
-Strategic objectives are: living well and preventing ill-health; transforming primary and community services; improving urgent and hospital services; and providing health and care more efficiently and effectively The Hertfordshire Health and Well Being Strategy set a high-level set of priorities based on a life course approach looking at the four stages of life which are starting well, developing well, living well and ageing well.
+Strategic objectives are: living well and preventing ill-health; transforming primary and community services; improving urgent and hospital services; and providing health and care more efficiently and effectively services, and providing ficular and care more emolertly and encetively The Hertfordshire Health and Well Being Strategy set a high-level set of priorities based on a life course approach looking at the four stages of life which are starting well, developing well, living well and ageing well.
 Many of the priorities are recognising the strategy is the same given the disparity of health inequalities in Stevenage when compared to the rest of Hertfordshire.
-The SLC Leisure Study update identified a projected shortfall of 340 health and fitness stations by 2021.
-The Leisure Study proposed that flexibility should be fitness stations by 2031.
-The Leisure Study proposed that flexibility should be
+The SLC Leisure Study update identified a projected shortfall of 340 health and fitness stations by 2031.
+The Leisure Study proposed that flexibility should be proposed that he should be